ESP32 — ESP-IDF v6

 xcode-select --install

-A popup will appear — click Install.
-This provides git, make, clang, and other essential build utilities.
+A popup appears — click Install.
+This provides git, make, clang and other essential build utilities required by ESP-IDF.

 Verify: